ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 This RayService configuration contains some important settings:

-* Its `tolerations` for workers match the taints on the GPU node group.
-Without the tolerations, worker Pods won't be scheduled on GPU nodes.
+* Its `tolerations` for workers match the taints on the GPU node group (which has taints), so they can be scheduled on either GPU or CPU node.
+We don't add these to `headGroupSpec` to make sure head Pod & KubeRay operator Pod are not allocated to GPU node group (which has taints).
     ```yaml
     # Please add the following taints to the GPU node.
     tolerations: